mtimkovich/satchmo_practice/README.md

 | **P** | U | I | O |
 | **K** | J | K | L |

-`Enter` starts a timer to let you know how much time you have to solo.
+* `Enter` starts a timer to let you know how much time you have to solo.
+* `H` brings up the help menu.

 [screenshot]: https://raw.githubusercontent.com/mtimkovich/satchmo_practice/master/screenshot.png